Unchained, Part 5: How to Stop A Pornography Addiction

 • Less brain fog – Clarity returns as your dopamine receptors heal.

-• Greater impulse control – The brain physically strengthens in the areas that govern impulse control.
+• Greater impulse control – The brain physically strengthens in the areas that govern impulse control (the frontal cortex’s “Stop” system).

 Confidence & Self-Esteem

-• Stronger sense of self-respect – Overcoming addiction builds mental toughness.
+• Stronger sense of self-respect – Overcoming addiction = empowering

 • More motivation to pursue real goals – Energy goes into productive areas like career, fitness, and learning.